Here’s how Honey G and an Audi R8 caused a race team to end its season

 A music video by former X Factor contestant and self-proclaimed ‘baddest chick in the game’ Honey G has created controversy – but not for the reasons you might expect.

-Tockwith Motorsport has ended its international racing season following a disagreement with driver Phil Hanson and his family, after one of its cars appeared in Honey G’s creatively titled Hit You With The Honey G music video.
+Tockwith Motorsport has ended its international racing season following a disagreement with driver Phil Hanson and his family, after one of their cars appeared in Honey G’s creatively titled Hit You With The Honey G music video.

 The team had recently competed in the Le Mans 24 Hours with a Ligier LMP2 car owned by the Hanson family.